Taxation of international executives

 There are various exceptions in Israel to the usual taxation of capital gains.
 Such instances include but are not limited the following:

-Deemed disposal is relevant when exit tax is implemented on the last day of the assignee in Israel, although there was no actual sale on this date and the assignee still has the asset at his/her possession.
+Deemed disposal is relevant when exit tax is implemented on the last day of the assignee in Israel, although there was no actual sale on this date and the assignee still has the asset at their possession.

 What are the general deductions from income allowed in Israel?